-Perhaps you're asking yourself - what's my wine worth?
-We would appreciate the opportunity to help you with a quick assessment of the value of your collection.
+Perhaps you're asking yourself, "What's my wine worth?"
+We would appreciate the opportunity to help you with a quick appraisal of your collection.
 Use the form below to send us a list of your wines (be sure to include every producer, vineyard or proprietary name, vintage, bottle size, and quantity available), or use the file upload field to send us bottle images or inventory documents.
-We will respond quickly with a complimentary appraisal.
-Alternatively you can take a photo of your bottle and send it to us via email to firstname.lastname@example.org.
-We try to answer all questions within 24-48 hours.
+We will respond quickly with a complimentary assessment.
+Alternatively, you can take a photo of your bottle and send it to us via email to firstname.lastname@example.org.
+We strive to respond to all inquiries within 72 hours.

 Update 4/6: An individual in California recently inherited a wine collection and asked us, "How much is my wine worth?"
 Among other things, the cellar included a bottle each of 1961 Latour, 1982 Cheval Blanc, 1983 Margaux, and 1990 Lafite Rothschild, and the market value of the parcel was over $42,000!

 Update 4/13: A collector in California wished to sell his collection and asked, "How much is my wine worth?"
 The parcel includes bottles of 2003 Lafite Rothschild, 2000 Margaux, 2005 Harlan Estate, 2005 Pavie, 2000 Gaja Costa Russi, and a Magnum of 2009 Schrader Cabernet Sauvignon Old Sparky Backstoffer To Kalon Vineyard.
 We appraised that collection at over $31,000!

 Update 5/22: A collector in Arizona sent us a short list of wine that included recent releases from Schrader, Scarecrow, and Harlan Estate, and the market value of those 28 bottles was over $11,500!